arturoptophys/SpikeGLX-remoteCTRL/README.md

 # SpikeGLX-remoteCTRL
-SpikeGLX python remote controller
+Python SpikeGLX remote controller

-Python based-remote control for SpikeGLX recording software.
-Needs to run on a Windows computer, on same computer or network as SpikeGLX.
+Remote control for SpikeGLX recording software.
 Enables receiving and sending commands from other python processes over socket network to control SpikeGLX acquisition.

+**It needs to run on a Windows computer (due to only DLLs being available)**, it can be the same computer running SpikeGLX or a different Windows computer in the same network.

 SglxApi is provided by Bill Karsh <https://github.com/billkarsh/SpikeGLX-CPP-SDK> and is included in this repository.

+Sphinx documentation can be found [here](https://arturoptophys.github.io/SpikeGLX-remoteCTRL/).

 ## Installation guide
 (Optional) Create and activate a conda environment